-Intravenous use for hypotension associated with

-septic shock When administered parenterally, epinephrine has a rapid onset and short duration of action.
+Intravenous use for hypotension associated with septic shock When administered parenterally, epinephrine has a rapid onset and short duration of action.

 Following intravenous administration of epinephrine, increases in systolic blood pressure and heart rate are observed.
-Decreases in systemic vascular resistance and diastolic blood pressure are observed at low doses of epinephrine because of β2-mediated vasodilation, but are overtaken by α1-mediated perinheral vasoconstriction at higher doses leading to peripheral vasoconstriction at higher doses leading to increase in diastolic blood pressure.
-The onset of blood pressure increase following an intravenous dose of epinephrine is < 5 minutes and the time to effect blood pressure receptore coordinates of the time to offset blood pressure response occurs within 15 minutes.
+Decreases in systemic vascular resistance and diastolic blood pressure are observed at low doses of epinephrine because of B2-mediated vasodilation, but are overtaken by $\alpha$ 1-mediated peripheral vasoconstriction at higher doses leading to increase in diastolic blood pressure.
+The onset of blood pressure increase following an intravenous dose of epinephrine is < 5 minutes and the time to offset blood pressure response occurs within 15 minutes.
 Most vascular beds are constricted including renal, splanchnic, mucosal and skin.